Pittsburg, Kansas: Infrastructure

+Bus service is provided by Pittsburg Area Community Transit and Gus Bus.

+Atkinson Municipal Airport provides general aviation.

+Via Christi Hospital serves the area.

 Notable people

-Notable individuals who were born in and/or have lived in Pittsburg include actor Roy Glenn, chemical entrepreneur Kenneth A. Spencer, and broadcast journalism pioneer Paul White.

 In popular culture

 In late 2012, NBC news anchor Brian Williams, who started his career in Pittsburg as a journalist at KOAM-TV, covered the local story of a fried chicken war between Chicken Annie's and Chicken Mary's on the Travel Channel.
-The competition began in 1941 when Chicken Mary's opened across the street from Chicken Annie’s (founded 1934).
-The friendly rivalry continues, with members of each restaurant's founding family who married running a third restaurant.
+The competition began in 1941 when Chicken Mary's opened across the street from Chicken Annie's (founded 1934).
+The friendly rivalry continues, with members of each restaurant's founding family, who married, running a third restaurant.